danielryan2430/CodingExample/README.md

 sbt clean assembly
 ```

-This will create a DollarShaveTest jar at `./target/scala_2.10/DollarShaveTest-assembly-1.0.jar`
+This will create a CodingExample jar at `./target/scala_2.10/CodingExample-assembly-1.0.jar`

 Once you have the jar, simply build the image with the following command:
 ```